-Heifer Plants Seeds of Change in Appalachia, the Arkansas Delta
+Heifer USA plants Seeds of Change in Appalachia and the Arkansas Delta to grow jobs, improve health and end American poverty.

 For many Americans, malnutrition means swollen bellies and jutting ribs in countries far away.
 But hunger and disease caused by poor diets happen in the United States far more often than you might expect.
 In 2010, nearly 50 million Americans lived in households where there simply wasn't enough money to buy adequate amounts of nutritious foods.
 That's why Heifer International is starting a bold new initiative here in the United States.